albertopeam/Android-Infrastructure/README.md

 UseCaseExecutor and implement the Callback that already is linked to the same UseCase generics.

-We will need to pass as parameter a lifecycle, this lifecycle will handle UseCase cancelation in the case that the android component be destroyed.
+We will need to pass as parameter a ExceptionController([like the one that we have been created previously](#createexceptionhandler)) that is going to handle all Exceptions triggered during the UseCase execution;
+and a Lifecycle that is not going to respond to the Callback in the case that the android component be destroyed.
+Another case is when the UseCase is not going to run if the Lifecycle in not between creation and resumed state.
 This lifecycle is in alpha(final release with Android O), to get more information visit:
 [Android lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle.html)
+This executor need as a parameter an implementation of an ExceptionController,

 In this example we are going to inject a domain service that receives a string and return it converted to uppercase.
 In this case we are only injecting one object but we can add more and use the UseCase as a coordinator between services.

 Definition of the domain service:
 ```java